List of My Name Is Earl characters: Paco

 Paco (played by Raymond Cruz) is Frank Stump's trailermate and usual partner in crime, introduced in the season 3 episode "The Frank Factor".
 He is Catalina's childhood sweetheart and hopes to reunite with her.
 He sends for her around the time they were planning on a big robbery of an Indian casino, however, when he and Frank were making their getaway, he is distracted by Catalina on the side of the road, and inadvertently hits an FBI van (the one that Darnell got out of.)
 He is serving time in the same prison as Frank and Earl.
 In "Midnight Bun" he accidentally reveals that Frank had hidden some cash in the trailer.
 In "Early Release", he and Frank escape from prison, but when Paco sees Catalina on the side of the road again, he crashes into a police car and has to return.
 In "Love Octagon", due to prison overcrowding, he lives in a halfway house and works at Camden Foreign Foods as its mascot Senor Lo Mein.
 He also finally reunites with Catalina in that episode, finally catching her attention and they reconcile but he does not appear in any episodes following.

 Other recurring characters

+Big Chubby

+Big Chubby (played by Burt Reynolds) is Camden's most wealthy and prominent business owner, his ventures including owning the strip club where Catalina is employed, a dry cleaners, a bbq restaurant, several companies in the construction industry, and it is implied that he owns many more.
+He is known for being an eccentric personality, he is known to trick patrons by pointing a realistic-appearing gun in their face and demanding they open their mouths, only for vodka to be sprayed into their mouths when he pulls the trigger.
+He is shown to often confuse his "liquor gun" with a standard firearm which leads to his untimely demise while attempting to take a vodka "gun shot" himself.

+Little Chubby

+Little Chubby (played by Norm Macdonald) is the equally, if not more so, eccentric adult son of Big Chubby.
+Unlike his father however, Little Chubby is not equally loved and feared but rather just merely feared, as the regular low-life patrons of the Crab Shack even consider him to be a sociopath and for his to be antics intolerable.
+He is one of the few men who Earl fears prior to making his list in the series' pilot.
+He is shown to live a highly luxurious lifestyle when not a patron of his father's businesses.
+He becomes much more friendly and likeable after Earl causes him severe testicular damage, reducing his testosterone output, and again after Little Chubby willingly allows them to become damaged again in order to be a better person.
+He is briefly believed to be Dodge's dad but this is not the case.